Selenium Automation Testing on Internet Explorer (IE) & Edge

 Though Internet Explorer (IE) is deprecated, you cannot ignore cross browser testing on IE. On the other hand, the market share of Microsoft Edge is increasing steadily.
 Irrespective of whether you are doing development/testing on macOS, you should give priority to test IE on Mac.
 We have discussed multiple ways to test IE on mac, and the one with minimal effort and maximum throughput would be to go for a cloud-based cross browser testing tool such as LambdaTest.

 With LambdaTest, you can perform Selenium automation testing to verify your web application’s rendering over 3000+ real browsers & browser versions running across different operating systems.
-This helps in speeding up every step involved in cross browser testing of your website/web application as you get all the test environments configured & readily made available for you to run your automation scripts, likewise now you can run test in parallel on all versions of MicrosoftEdge including Selenium Testing on MicrosoftEdge 87.
+This helps in speeding up every step involved in cross browser testing of your website/web application as you get all the test environments configured & readily made available for you to run your automation scripts.

 I would love to know your opinion on the state of IE & Edge.
 Do you include them in your test cycles?
 Where there any specific challenges you faced while executing Selenium automation testing with IE & Edge?
 Let me know in the comment section.
 Happy testing! 🙂